Skip to main content

 Transcript

-If you want a transcript of the judgment, that is the judge's full explanation of why they reached their decision in the case, then you can apply for one by filling out a form and emailing or posting to the court office and paying a fee (unless you are fee exempt).
+A transcript of the judgment is the judge's full explanation of why they reached their decision in the case.
+You can apply for a copy by filling out a form and emailing or posting it to the court office and paying a fee (unless you don’t have to pay court fees because you are on a very low income).

 Costs